antublue/test-engine/FAQ.md

 ### I want to use the AntuBLUE test engine in place of JUnit 5

-You *could* use the AntuBLUE test engine in place of Junit 5 for some test scenarios, but that's not the projects goal.
+You *could* use the AntuBLUE test engine in place of Junit 5 for some test scenarios, but that's not the project's goal.

 - **It's not a "drop in" replacement**